my-digital-life/powershell-terminal/README.md

 `./Install_Step2.ps1`

 And this should set up everything you need for a fancy prompt.
 Once the script executes successfully, exist `Windows Terminal` one last time and launch it again and *hopefully* you should have a nice brand new prmopt now.

+I recieved some errors, Can't remember if it was during Step 1 or 2 Install-Module PSReadLine
+Install-Module PSReadLine -Force